Snow White Waffle Plant Care

 Good drainage is essential for snow white waffle plants to prevent waterlogging and root rot.
 Make sure the pot you choose has drainage holes at the bottom to allow excess water to escape.
 Additionally, using a well-draining potting mix will help ensure proper drainage.
 If you find that your plant’s soil is not draining well, consider repotting it in a pot with better drainage and adjusting the potting mix accordingly.

-See also Century Plant Care
+See also African Mask Plant Care

 Fertilizing